Satyam-455/HACK4HEALTH/README.md

  Schedule non-urgent appointments by selecting a medical category and choosing a doctor from a curated list.

 -Multi-language Support
- The interface supports English, Hindi, and Punjabi for better accessibility.
+ The interface supports English, Hindi, and regional languages like Punjabi for better accessibility.

 -AI Recommendations
  While help is on the way, the app displays AI-powered first aid and care instructions generated using: